 Intangible fixed assets could be acquired separately, as part of a business combination or internally generated.
 The Group's intangible fixed assets include mainly capitalised development expenses, trademarks and goodwill.
 Trademarks, goodwill, technology and customer relations are often acquired as part of a business combination, while capitalised development expenses are internally generated.
 Any impairments are reported as other operating expenses in the income statement.

-The impairment for the year relates to overlapping technologies associated with acquisitions and impairment of other intangible assets related to releases of earn-out provisions.
+The impairment for the year relates to impairment of releases of earn-out provisions.
 See Note 8 for further disclosures about impairment.

 Capitalised development expenses